 - improved connections between residential areas and employment centres.

 A total $200 million in funding has been committed to the project: $160 million federal government funding and $40 million state government.

 The joint federal and state funded project addressed the safety and traffic needs of the Bruce Highway, well into the future.
 Townsville Ring Road section 4 links to the existing sections of the Ring Road at the Ring Road/Shaw Road intersection and run in a north-westerly direction across the Bohle Plains, connecting to the Bruce Highway in the vicinity of Mt Low Parkway.
 The overall Ring Road now extends from the Douglas Arterial to Mt Low Parkway.

 Environmental Management: information and reporting

-Environmental management has played a significant role in the planning stages and will continue to be a vital element to the department and the contractor during the construction phase.
-The listed threatened species for the TRR4 project include:
+Environmental management played a significant role in the planning stages and continued to be a vital element during construction.
+The listed threatened species for the Townsville Ring Road section 4 project include:

 - Black-throated Finch (southern) (Poephila cincta cincta)